 The flag would needs to be defined per accelerator or transfer-line segment (where necessary).
-The flag is being set whenever the basic accelerator function has been confirmed with beam (e.g. acceptable performance of: injection, RF capture, acceleration/ramp, transmission, orbit, Q/Q', loss patterns, ...).
+The flag is being set whenever the basic accelerator function has been confirmed with beam (e.g. acceptable performance of: injection, circulating beam, transmission, etc.).